Gold Price: $0.01

 To understand why Israeli media writes opinion pieces at the scale it does, you must first understand hasbara — a Hebrew word literally meaning "explaining."
 Officially defined as Israel's public diplomacy apparatus, hasbara has evolved far beyond simple explanation.
 It now functions as a sophisticated, state-funded narrative management system that spans traditional media, social platforms, and even artificial intelligence.

-Opinion articles serve hasbara's goals in several key ways:
+How opinion articles serve hasbara's goals

-They delegitimize Palestinian casualty figures and sources
+• Delegitimize Palestinian casualty figures and the credibility of Palestinian sources

-The IDF Spokesperson's Unit: Controlling the Narrative from the Inside
+The IDF Spokesperson's Unit: controlling the narrative from the inside

 A landmark investigation published by +972 Magazine in 2025 pulled back the curtain on the Israeli military's own media operation.
 The IDF Spokesperson's Unit, far from being a passive press office, functions as an active engine of narrative production.

-The investigation revealed that the unit ran a covert "Fact Check" campaign from October 2023 to December 2024 — operating WhatsApp, YouTube, and Instagram accounts designed to look like independent, US-based non-profit news organizations, when they were in fact run by the Israeli military.
+The investigation revealed that the unit ran a covert "Fact Check" campaign from October 2023 to December 2024 — operating WhatsApp, YouTube, and Instagram accounts designed to appear as independent, US-based non-profit news organizations.
 The investigation described this as evidence of a systematic "organizational culture of deception."

-Selective leaks to favored journalists, ensuring that certain stories were published by one outlet and not another
+• Selective leaks to favored journalists, ensuring that certain stories were published by one outlet and not another

-Embedded access granted only to journalists who agreed to submit all materials and footage to IDF review before publication
+• Embedded access granted only to journalists who agreed to submit all materials and footage to IDF review before publication

-Exclusion of critical reporters — according to one correspondent quoted in the investigation, the chief of staff had met with the press corps only twice since the war began, avoiding journalists who might challenge the military's narrative
+• Exclusion of critical reporters — according to one correspondent quoted in the investigation, the chief of staff had met with the press corps only twice since the war began, avoiding journalists who might challenge the military's narrative

-Recruiting influencers to amplify coordinated messaging, including lifestyle bloggers who were flown to Gaza to film content intended to counter reports of famine
+• Influencer recruitment to amplify coordinated messaging, including lifestyle bloggers who were flown to Gaza to film content intended to counter reports of famine